How to take good notes when studying?

 Cons

-• Editing and adding afterwards is a challenge
+- Editing and adding afterward is a challenge

 By computer